bobpeers/Alteryx_SDK_Snowflake_Admin/README.md

 # Alteryx SDK Snowflake Admin
-Custom Alteryx tool to run administrative DDL command against a Snowflake Database.
+Custom Alteryx tool to run administrative DDL commands against a Snowflake Database.

 # Desctiption
 This is an Alteryx tool to run arbitrary SQL commands against a Snowflake Database.
 This allows you to run administrative DDL commands such as: